analogdevicesinc/VSCode-Maxim/readme.md

 # Debugging
 The Debugger can be launched with `Run > Start Debugging`, with the shortcut `F5`, or via the `Run and Debug` window (Ctrl + Shift + D).
 All standard debugging features are supported - breakpoints, watch variables, etc.

-There is a known bug with pausing on _some_ micros.
-Additionally, the debugger does not break automatically on entry into main, so a breakpoint must be set manually.
+At the moment, there is a known issue with the debugger.
+It doesn't automatically break on entry into main, so a breakpoint must be set manually.
 See below.

 * Ensure that a debugger/programmer is attached between the microcontroller's debugger port and the host PC before launching a debugging session.
     * For the MAX32625PICO debugger that comes with all microcontrollers, use the SWD port.